 This is a (no longer) relatively short list of most-valuable links I've

 found, related to the covid-19 crisis, worth sharing or revisiting.

 Vaccination Quicklinks (for Larimer County, CO)

 In Colorado at least, you can get the vaccine from any provider,

-even if you're not normally their patient, once you are eligible
+even if you're not normally their patient.
+If you care enough to

 known local waitlists you "should" get on

 (yes, this is actually recommended procedure),

 available appointments, providers and spotters to revisit while

 wastelists, a reminder that there are also waste avoidance